Hometown: Long Valley, N.J. Birthday: 1/16/1982 Sport/Disciplines: Jumping

-Devin was born in New Jersey and discovered his love of horses as a child while riding at his grandfather's farm in Sussex County.
+Devin Ryan was born in New Jersey and discovered his love of horses as a child while riding at his grandfather's farm in Sussex County.
 He began his riding career at the age of 13 under the supervision of Delores Hunt.
-When he was 14-years old, he competed in the United States Pony Club (USPC) Junior Tetrathlon (ride, run, shoot, and swim) and won the National USPC championship.
-While training in Eventing, he caught the bug for Show Jumping and has been on the rise ever since.
+When Ryan was 14 years old, he competed in the United States Pony Club (USPC) Junior Tetrathlon (ride, run, shoot, and swim) and won the USPC national championship.
+While training in eventing, he caught the show jumping bug and has been on the rise ever since.